getflywheel/local-addon-atlas/README.md

 1. Open Local and enable add-on

 ```
 Another option for testing this add-on in Local is to run `npm pack` in the root dir of this repo.
 Then, open Local and install the add-on from disk using the newly created `.tgz` file.
+Don't forget to enable the add-on afterwards!
 ```

 ### External Libraries